View Leo Ravina's Obituary on standardspeaker.com and share memories

 In addition to his parents, he was preceded in death by a brother, Dr. William Ravina; and two sisters, Agnes Sotak and Theresa Ravina.

-Surviving are his devoted wife, the former Cecelia McShea; and his loving children, Lee Ann Boran and partner, Peter Haentjens, Hazleton; JoAnn Orlando and husband, Gary, Dallas; John Ravina and wife, Diane, Hazleton; and James Ravina and wife, Joanne, Blue Bell; treasured grandchildren, Eric Boran; Jonathan and Lauren Orlando; Rachel Ravina; and Leo and Julia Ravina; and numerous nieces and nephews.
+Surviving are his devoted wife, the former Cecelia McShea; and his loving children, Lee Ann Boran and partner, Peter Haentjens, Hazleton; JoAnn Orlando and husband, Gary, Dallas; John Ravina and wife, Diane, Hazleton; and James Ravina and wife, Joanne, Blue Bell; sister, Katherine Lutz, Freeland; treasured grandchildren, Eric Boran; Jonathan and Lauren Orlando; Rachel Ravina; and Leo and Julia Ravina; and numerous nieces and nephews.

 Pop, you will live in our hearts forever.
 How lucky we were to have had you in our lives, grief is the price we pay for love.